Introduction

 High-quality vinyl wraps fade more evenly than paint and often protect the original finish beneath.

 Most dark wraps last 5-7 years with proper care.
 Harsh sun exposure may reduce lifespan slightly.
+Check how long does vinyl wrap last?

 Yes.
 Wrapping a dark vehicle in a light color shields the original paint from UV exposure.